Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 * An Axway Amplify subscription in the Amplify platform
 * A Platform Service Account.
 See [Managing service accounts](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-service-accounts)
 * An Amplify environment.
 See [Create an environment](/docs/integrate_with_central/cli_central/cli_environments/)
-* An Azure Service principal for the Discovery Agent to use Azure APIs
+* An Azure Service principal for the Discovery Agent to use Azure APIs in default mode or an Event Hub for when the agent runs in EventHub mode
 * An Azure Event Hub for the Traceability Agent to report API traffic to Amplify platform
 * The [Traceability Agent](#traceability-agent) requires a connected and running [Discovery Agent](#discovery-agent)